rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 By default, Rust has a set of items defined in the standard library that it
 brings into the scope of every program.
-This set is called the [prelude](prelude), and
+This set is called the [prelude][prelude], and
-you can see everything in it in the [standard library](standardlib) documentation .
+you can see everything in it in the [standard library][standardlib] documentation .

 If a type you want to use isn’t in the prelude, you have to bring that type
 into scope explicitly with a `use` statement.
 Using the `std::io` library